NateAGeek/MyObsidianMind/Social Sciences/Resources/The Economic Other/Chapter 2 Inquality in the Social Mind.md

 * How Much Cross-Class Comparison Happens in America
     * There is some current social situations in public that allow for the ability of social comparisons.
 For example first class plane passengers not wanting to interact with lower class.
 * Declining Opportunity for Upward Comparison
-    * Basically summed up how we are at a direct declining oppertunity to compare ourselves.
-And rather how we are relying on more external resouces to compare ourselves, such as: work, gender, media, and race.
+    * Basically summed up how we are at a direct declining opportunity to compare ourselves.
+And rather how we are relying on more external resources to compare ourselves, such as: work, gender, media, and race.
-    *
+* Increasing Preference For Downward Comparison
+    * The sections covers how people find more safety in comparing themselves downwards than upwards.
+When comparing downwards it is easier for an individual to feel confident that they have it good.
+While comparing upwards only tends to more dramatically happen with larger inequality, leading to revolution desire to redistribute.
+* Comparison, Status Perception, and Political Efficacy
+    * There is an idea, that has been research look at source **58 and 59**, that lower status people tend to not participate in the the political system that would benefit them... **Worth exploring...**
+        * There is some argument that simply having access to more fiscal influence and the ability possible time, education, and other resources could allow a higher class more influence politically.
+This allows upper class to have more influence on the politics of society